 It’s a big place, not at all a small hostel – housing up to 110 people – so we definitely recommend it for social butterflies.

 What to know beforehand?

 There is a free Wi-Fi hotspot with an option to upgrade to Premium Wi-Fi Plus.
 Onsite there is a Tour Desk and the staff will be there to help you get the best of your time in Sydney.
 The hostel also offers daily activities.

 Slap bang in the centre of the CBD area, surrounded by amazing sights and built with space, light and comfort in mind: you won’t want to do much sleeping.

-Choose between dorm rooms sleeping up to 10, or private rooms with an option of an en-suite.
+Choose between dorm rooms to stay in sleeping up to 10, or private rooms with an option of an en-suite.

-Wake Up!
-Sydney central also cater for solo-female travellers with their female-only dorms.
+Wake Up Hostel Sydney central also cater for solo-female travellers with their female-only dorms.